What Is Miro?

 Is Miro good for small businesses or just enterprises?

 Miro works well for both.
 Nearly 43% of G2 reviewers are from small businesses.
-The Starter plan at $8 per user per month is specifically designed for smaller teams that need unlimited boards without enterprise overhead.
+The Starter plan at $8 per user per month is designed for smaller teams that need unlimited boards without enterprise-level overhead.

 Does Miro offer discounts for nonprofits or startups?